 For those of you looking to get in to open water swimming or to improve on your swimming we advertised coaching workshops being held at Vobster on 8 September 2018.
 View details.

 We also promoted a 2 day course (26 May 2018 and 2 June 2018) with Swim England SW Region to introduce new swimmers aged 12 to 17 years to open water swimming and develop their skills.
 Almost half the 15 attending the 2017 course were from Somerset.

 Coaching the ASA SWR open water development course at Vobster pic.twitter.com/Y7oavTlyGr— Kat Percival (@tomkatswim) 2 June 2018

-Within Somerset ASA's 2018/19 Development budget, a funding pot of £2,000 will focus on encouraging more participation in the disciplines of Open Water, Water Polo, Synchronised Swimming and Masters.
+Within Somerset ASA's Development budget, funding is available to encourage more participation in the disciplines of Open Water, Water Polo, Synchronised Swimming and Masters.

 Video filmed and edited by Colin Hill: Sid Cassidy (USA) explains a few of the rules of the FINA Marathon Swimming World Series races.

 We are keen to recruit officials into this growing element of aquatic sport so you could soon enjoy the benefits of sun, sea and sand whilst judging a swimming event!
 Please register your interest in training to be an open water official which involves a classroom workshop and practical sessions on beach and boat so that we can organise dates and venues for 2020.
 Three volunteers from Somerset attended the 2017 course as part of their Level 1 training.